rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 Use the `--add-modules` command line option to ensure the module with the API is resolved at startup.

-For example, if you run an application that uses JAXB API, it fails with the following error:
+For example, if you run an application that uses the JAXB API, it fails with the following error:

 ````
-$java   com.examle.JAXBCustomer
+java com.examle.JAXBCustomer
 Exception in thread "main" java.lang.NoClassDefFoundError:
 javax/xml/bind/JAXBException
         at java.base/java.lang.Class.getDeclaredMethods...